| Overall Grade: | B |

 His wife, Ronnie (Teri Garr) can't understand this new compulsion.
 To her, Neary is fast losing his grip on reality and causing a rift in their marriage.
 Yet despite her pleas and threats, her husband continues watching the sky until a near accident draws him into the company of Jillian Guiler (Melinda Dillon) another extra-terrestrial observer.
 Traveling together, these two unlikely companions follow their intuitions into the wastelands of Wyoming in search of answers about life forms from outer space.

 Of course the director, Steven Spielberg, still leaves a few questions for the audience.
 For instance, after seeing how massive the Mother-ship is, how could anyone looking at the night sky have missed it?
-Or the aliens--they seem nice enough when you meet them, so why did they cause such chaos while trying to contact the humans?
+Or the aliens—they seem nice enough when you meet them, so why did they cause such chaos while trying to contact the humans?
 Parents may also wonder if the movie will be too uncomfortable for their younger children after noting the number of profanities that work their way into this script and the inclusion of several intense scenes (most notably the abduction of a 3-year-old boy).

-Debuting in 1977, the same year as George Lucas' Star Wars, Close Encounters Of The Third Kind is an earthly version of interaction with space life and includes some equally impressive special effects as the Lucas film, despite the fact that Spielberg was saddled with budget restraints and scheduling problems which forced him to eliminate several shoots from the first version of this movie.
+Debuting in 1977, the same year as George Lucas’ Star Wars, Close Encounters Of The Third Kind is an earthly version of interaction with space life and includes some equally impressive special effects as the Lucas film, despite the fact that Spielberg was saddled with budget restraints and scheduling problems which forced him to eliminate several shots from the first version of this movie.
 He later received funding and studio space from Columbia and filmed the additional scenes that were included in his Close Encounters Of The Third Kind-Special Edition version that released in 1980.
-No matter which version you may see, Spielberg does give his viewers an imaginative encounter with extra-terrestrial life forms and the inspiration to follow you dreams where they take you.
+No matter which version you may see, Spielberg does give his viewers an imaginative encounter with extra-terrestrial life forms and the inspiration to follow your dreams where they take you.

 Overall: B